HermanKoii/koii-dumper-reveal/README_Prometheus.md

 - RESTful API
 - Decentralized Task Execution

+### Runtime Environment
+- Node.js (version 14.x or higher recommended)

 ## Additional Notes

 ### Data Privacy and Ethical Considerations
-While this node tracks blockchain transactions, it's crucial to maintain ethical data handling practices.
-The project focuses on aggregate trends and does not aim to identify or target individual users.
+While this blockchain transaction analysis node tracks token movements, it prioritizes responsible data handling.
+The project focuses on aggregate trends and systemic insights rather than targeting individual users.

-### Performance Optimization
-The transaction analysis node is designed to be resource-efficient:
-- Utilizes lightweight caching mechanisms
-- Implements selective transaction filtering
-- Minimizes unnecessary API calls to the Koii RPC endpoint

-### Scalability Challenges
+### Performance and Scalability Insights
-Transaction monitoring presents unique scalability challenges:
+Transaction monitoring presents unique technical challenges:
-- Blockchain data volume increases rapidly
+- Rapid blockchain data volume growth
 - Need for efficient storage and indexing strategies
-- Potential for high computational requirements during peak network activity
+- Potential high computational requirements during peak network activity

-### Security Considerations
+The node is designed with performance optimization in mind:
+- Lightweight caching mechanisms
-- All transaction flags include cryptographic signatures
+- Selective transaction filtering
-- Implement robust error handling to prevent potential system vulnerabilities
-- Regularly update exchange deposit address lists to maintain accuracy
+- Minimized unnecessary API calls to the Koii RPC endpoint

-### Potential Future Integrations
+### Potential Future Developments
+The project has several promising avenues for expansion:
 - Support for additional blockchain networks
-- Enhanced machine learning models for more sophisticated transaction pattern recognition
+- Advanced machine learning models for sophisticated transaction pattern recognition
 - Integration with broader blockchain analytics platforms

 ### Known Limitations
+Users should be aware of the following constraints:
-- Real-time analysis may have slight delays due to blockchain confirmation times
+- Real-time analysis may experience slight delays due to blockchain confirmation times
 - Accuracy of exchange address detection depends on regularly updated address lists
-- Performance may vary based on network congestion and node hardware specifications
+- Performance can vary based on network congestion and node hardware specifications

+### Security and Transparency
+The node implements multiple layers of security and verification:
+- Cryptographic signatures for all transaction flags
+- Robust error handling to prevent potential system vulnerabilities
+- Regularly updated exchange deposit address lists to maintain tracking accuracy

+### Community and Collaborative Potential
+This open-source project invites collaborative improvement, offering opportunities for:
+- Expanding transaction monitoring capabilities
+- Enhancing analytical algorithms
+- Contributing to the broader blockchain transparency ecosystem

 ## Contributing

-We welcome contributions from the community!
+We welcome and appreciate contributions from the community!
 To ensure a smooth and collaborative process, please follow these guidelines:

 ### Contribution Process

 1. **Issue Reporting**
-   - Check existing issues before creating a new one
+   - Before creating a new issue, search existing issues to avoid duplicates
-   - Use clear and descriptive titles
+   - Use clear, descriptive titles that explain the problem or suggestion
-   - Provide detailed information about the issue, including steps to reproduce
+   - Provide detailed information, including steps to reproduce for bugs

 2. **Pull Request Workflow**
    - Fork the repository
    - Create a descriptive branch for your changes
-   - Ensure your code follows the project's existing code style
+   - Ensure your code adheres to the project's existing code style
    - Include tests for new functionality
-   - Provide a clear description of your changes in the pull request
+   - Provide a clear, concise description of your changes in the pull request

 ### Code Guidelines